Femtonics/FemtoAPI/docs/kb/api2/femtoapi-v2-0-home/femtoapi-2-0/the-femtoapi-command-reference/get-set-pmt-laserintensity-device-values.md

 ### Usage in Matlab

-First, you need to create a FemtoAPIAcquisition object as described  here(API2-A-1448161761).
+First, you need to create a FemtoAPIAcquisition object as described  here ([Tutorial: using the FemtoAPI Matlab client](../the-femtoapi-matlab-client/tutorial-using-the-femtoapi-matlab-client.md)).
 After it, you need to give the input as a DeviceValues object:

 succeeded = femtoapiObj.setPMTAndLaserIntensityDevices(deviceValues)